 Search engines are designed to provide users with the best results that match their search intent, time after time.
 For over a decade, this meant that internet marketers had to position their client websites to rank as high as possible on the Search Engine Results Pages (SERPs).
 In fact, thousands of marketers advertised that they specialized in getting sites to rank #1 for given keywords.
-However, in many cases this would be an impossible task.
-Search engine ranking criteria has long favored large websites and those with long-established domains.
+However, in many cases, this would be an impossible task.
+Search engine ranking criteria have long favored large websites and those with long-established domains.

 Fortunately, all is not lost.
 Developments in semantic SEO, such as schema tagging, along with new content optimization techniques can mean that having lower rankings on the top two SERPs pages will also reap advantages.
 For digital marketers, the only constant is constant change.
-In this blog we’ll discuss which elements and techniques are currently optimal for marketers to continue to promote online business success.
+In this blog, we’ll discuss which elements and techniques are currently optimal for marketers to continue to promote online business success.

 The Truth About Rankings

 Actual rankings are not static.
 They fluctuate throughout the day based on search trends.
-An executive at Bing also noted recently that while the #1 first page SERPs ranking can receive twice the click throughs of the second and third ranked listings, it is also true for the second SERPs page.
+An executive at Bing also noted recently that while the #1 first page SERPs ranking can receive twice the click-throughs of the second and third-ranked listings, it is also true for the second SERPs page.
 This makes ranking at the top of the second SERPs more desirable in driving site traffic than ranking, say, #4-10 on the first SERPs page.